ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	2. Once all effects are resolved / there are no unresolved effects, move to the next phase.
 3. Main phase
 	1. The first player becomes the active player (unless otherwise specified).
-	2. When both players pass in a row after doing nothing or only taking actions at infinite speed, move to the next phase.
+	2. When both players pass in a row after doing nothing, move to the next phase.
 	- This is the primary phase where players actually play the game, along with combat which players can enter from the main phase.
 4. Round End
 	1. If an effect refers to round end, it happens here.